omarclaflin/pyIRT_SDT/README.md

 **SDT**

-Secondly, Signal Detection Theory (SDT) parameters are computed from the estimated participant thetas (estimated participant ability from IRT) and raw performance, including: Area Under Curve of Receiving Operating Characteristic (AUC_ROC), TPR, TNR, and Optimal Threshold (optimal criterion maximizing TNR and TPR).
+Secondly, Signal Detection Theory (SDT) parameters are computed from the estimated participant thetas (estimated participant ability from IRT) and raw performance, including: Area Under Curve of Receiving Operating Characteristic (AUC_ROC), TPR, TNR, and Optimal Threshold (the criterion on the x-axis of the ROC curve that maximizes TNR and TPR).

 Note: We don't use IRT parameters to calculate the SDT parameters; only the estimated student abilties from the IRT process.
 With SDT, we are asking: *How well does each question do in separating lower ability students from higher ability students?* We answer that quantitatively with traditional SDT parameters, such as True Positive Rate, AUC, and Optimal Threshold (optimal criterion).